-Hiring a car to get around in London can be an expensive option unless you plan to also see other places in the UK.
-Hire car costs, the congestion charge and parking fees all add to the expense, plus the city is relatively compact and a good public transport system makes getting round easy (see our Getting Around Guide).
+Renting a car to get around in London can be an expensive option unless you plan to also see other places in the UK.
+Car rental costs, the congestion charge for driving in Central London, and parking fees, all add to the expense.
+Also, London is relatively compact and a good public transport system makes getting round easy (see our Getting Around Guide).

 If you’d like to hire a car in London then often picking it up at the airport makes sense.
 All of the major car hire companies are represented at London’s five major airports and at major railway stations and key areas across the capital.